Craft beer is a growing field.

 - Printing costs for menus

-- wages for cooks, busboys and wait staff
+- wages for cooks, bussers, and wait staff

-For a more complete picture of the cost of starting your brewery, read this article from Nerdwallet.
+For a complete picture of the cost of starting your brewery, read this article from Nerdwallet.

 Once you know how much it will actually cost to get you started, compare that with the funds you actually have.
 Then plan how you’ll make up any difference.
 If you have savings, that’s great.
 But, be prepared to take out a small business loan.

-Running smart calculations to determine how much it will cost to start your brewery will allow you to plan ahead.
+Running smart calculations to determine how much it will cost to start your brewery will allow you to plan.
 Devin of 7venth Sun Brewing shares these wise words:

 Before we got started we did a lot of research on what to anticipate from seasoned veterans in the industry.
 All of them said that we should plan for everything to take twice as long and cost three times as much.
 We approached our plan with this in mind and they were certainly right.